dcos/dcos-cli/CONTRIBUTING.md

-# Contribution Guide for the DCOS-CLI
+# Contribution Guide for the DC/OS CLI

 Thanks for contributing!
 Here are a few guidelines to get you started.